charnacrypto/charnapool/README.md

     },
     /* Slush Mining is a reward calculation technique which disincentivizes pool hopping and rewards users to mine with the pool steadily: Values of each share decrease in time – younger shares are valued higher than older shares.
     More about it here: https://mining.bitcoin.cz/help/#!/manual/rewards */
+    /* There is some bugs with enabled slushMining.
+Use with '"enabled": false' only. */

     "slushMining": {
         "enabled": false, // 'true' enables slush mining.
 Recommended for pools catering to professional miners "weight": 120, //defines how fast value assigned to a share declines in time